Last Updated on August 3, 2023 by Michelle Ball

 Teachers Should Be Spoken to First

 Before launching into a formal grade appeal, a discussion with the teacher who issued the grade should be sought.
-During the discussion, arguments about the student’s grade can be levied, and maybe the teacher will change their mind.
+This meeting is usually mandated prior to a parent being able to move to higher levels in any grade challenge

 Why File a Grade Appeal?

-Student lawyer Michelle Ball helps parents and students with unfair grading, grade challenges, and school and college grade appeals.
-Attorney Michelle Ball has an office in Sacramento, California and can assist parents and students across the state, in Roseville, Folsom, Woodland, Yuba City, Modesto, Burbank, Sherman Oaks, Fair Oaks, Fremont and many other locations.
+Student lawyer Michelle Ball helps parents and students with unfair grading and grade appeals.
+Attorney Michelle Ball has an office in Sacramento, California and can assist across the state, in Roseville, Folsom, Woodland, Yuba City, Modesto, Burbank, Sherman Oaks, Fair Oaks, Fremont and many other locations.